seunlanlege/vscode-action-buttons/README.md

 * **reloadButton**
     * Text for reload actions button.
 Defaults to `↻`.
 If null, the reload button is disabled.
 * **defaultColor**
     * Default text color of action buttons.
 Defaults to `white`.
+To set default theme color type `none`.
 * **loadNpmCommands**
     * Whether or not to automatically generate action buttons from commands specified in `package.json`.
 Defaults to `false`.
 * **commands**